mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 project was the curtailment of expansion into District 268.
 With a robust border control and trade hub in place at Mertactor, further expansion would mean repeating the expense and was deemed undesirable.
-Thus Mertactor became the ‘gatekeeper’ for District 268.
+Thus Mertactor became the 'gatekeeper' for District 268.

 SOCIETY

 The people of Mertactor are mostly humans of mixed stock, plus a scattering of various alien races.
-All are Imperial citizens and culture is very much ‘standard interstellar’ for the most part.
-This stems from the amount of traffic passing through Mertactor’s starport and close ties with Glisten, ensuring the latest fashions, fads and social foibles reach Mertactor’s populace.
+All are Imperial citizens and culture is very much 'standard interstellar' for the most part.
+This stems from the amount of traffic passing through Mertactor's starport and close ties with Glisten, ensuring the latest fashions, fads and social foibles reach Mertactor's populace.

 Society is, on the whole, well integrated and peaceable.
 The ruling oligarchy is not particularly well liked but laws are liberal and standards of